Not sure how to connect Bluetooth headphones to Mac? We got you covered! And if connection problems arise, here’s what you can do.

 How to Connect Your Bluetooth Headphones to Your Mac

-Moreover, the steps in connecting Bluetooth headphones to a Mac computer are easy and straightforward.
-Just a few clicks and you’re off for an exquisite acoustic experience.
+Moreover, unlike Bluetooth headphones for TV that needs a separate audio transmitter, the steps in connecting Bluetooth headphones to a Mac computer are easy and straightforward.
+Whether you’re using a pair of true wireless headphones or any typical Bluetooth headphones, just a few clicks and you’re off for an exquisite acoustic experience.

 To establish a connection, you need to turn on the Bluetooth features from both devices.
 Doing so puts them in a ‘discoverable mode.’